bruce/lacquer/README.md

 Let's support adding people to photo instances.

-    # inside the DSL definition
+    # in the DSL definition
     on :person do |photo, name|
       photo.add_person(name)
     end

 This now lets us do the following when using the DSL:

+    # using the DSL
     photo do
       person "Joe"
       person "Jack"